DataChefHQ/damavand/README.md

 > [!TIP]
 > Checkout the [examples](examples) directory for more examples.

-Here's an example using Damavand to create an S3 bucket and deploy a simple Flask server:
+Here's an example using Damavand to create an Spark application on AWS (used AWS Glue for compute infrastructure):

 ```python
 import os